 Christopher J. Harnett

-An experienced trial lawyer with courtroom experience before juries and in bench proceedings, Chris has established an impressive track record of obtaining outstanding results for the firm’s clients in patent infringement and trade secret litigations for more than 20 years.
-His legal acumen and scientific background -- his education and industry experience are in molecular biology -- combine to enable him to focus on clients’ technical issues and craft a legal strategy to best serve their needs.
-Chris has tried numerous cases involving a wide range of technologies, including pharmaceuticals, biotechnology, medical devices, electronics, industrial machinery and consumer products.
 Clients turn to Chris for clear, dynamic and persuasive courtroom presentation in jury trials, bench trials and appellate proceedings.
+Clients have reported to IAM that Mr. Harnett “is unbelievably smart and diligent, and his sensible, balanced approach gives him lots of credibility with the courts.”
+His legal acumen and scientific background combine to enable him to focus on clients’ technical issues and craft a legal strategy to best serve their needs.
 Chris has a breadth of experience that allows him to work with clients from the very beginning of a case to develop an efficient strategy that furthers their business and litigation objectives.

 - Advanced Technology Materials, Inc. v.
 Praxair, Inc., (S.D.N.Y.); Praxair, Inc. v.
-Advanced Technology Materials, Inc., (D. Del.)
-2005: In co-pending actions brought by competitors that provide systems for controlled release of industrial gasses, Praxair won summary judgment that ATMI’s asserted patents were obvious (which was affirmed by the Federal Circuit).
+Advanced Technology Materials, Inc., (D. Del.): In co-pending actions brought by competitors that provide systems for controlled release of industrial gasses, Praxair won summary judgment that ATMI’s asserted patents were obvious (which was affirmed by the Federal Circuit).
 Praxair won a jury trial on the issues of infringement and validity, and ultimately, the matter settled favorably to Praxair following the Federal Circuit’s ruling that two of Praxair’s patents were valid and enforceable.